Your First Experiment

 Before you begin:

-- Python 3.10+ (python.org)
+- Python 3.10+ (python.org) — for the

-- Git — Remoroo works best in version-controlled repos
+--engine venvif you do not use Docker - Git — Remoroo works best in version-controlled repos

 python --version # 3.10+